 We've enlisted the help of 30 students from Gloucestershire College to create new habitat for the great crested newt.

-Their work to dig out seven tonnes of earth and landscape a pond, at Saul Junction on the Gloucester & Sharpness Canal, reached a key stage when it was filled with 12,500 litres (or nearly 1,000 buckets full) of water in December.
+The students from Gloucester, whose work to dig out seven tonnes of earth, and landscape a pond, at Saul Junction on the Gloucester & Sharpness Canal, reached a key stage when it was filled with 12,500 litres (or nearly 1,000 buckets full) of water in December.

 Since September the students from the Cheltenham and Forest of Dean campuses of Gloucestershire College have been working with us on a ‘build a pond’ project, through support from players of People’s Postcode Lottery.
 The students from Foundation Studies, who have mild learning difficulties, have been involved in a wide range of activities including: clearing the site, fence-building, digging out the pond and preparing it for filling with water.
 They will also be planting wildflowers on the surrounding bunds.